Matt Vierling Preview, Player Props: Tigers vs. Royals

 - Vierling has reached base via a hit in 78 games this season (of 127 played), and had multiple hits in 29 of those games.

-- He has gone deep in eight games this season (6.3%), leaving the park in 1.8% of his plate appearances.
+- Looking at the 127 games he has played this year, he's homered in eight of them (6.3%), and in 1.8% of his trips to the plate.

-- In 19.7% of his games this season, Vierling has had at least one RBI.
-He's picked up more than one in 6.3% and driven in three or more of his team's runs in three contests.
+- In 25 games this year (19.7%), Vierling has picked up an RBI, and in eight of those games (6.3%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.